dindy/solid-discussion-app/README.md

 _______________________

-### ⭐️ [SDA-4] A user can load a conversation
+### ⭐️ [SDA-4] A user can load a discussion

 #### 📋 Description

-A user can load a conversation by hitting a url.
-The app must display conversation name, messages and participants.
+A user can load a discussion by hitting a url.
+The app must display discussion name, messages and participants.

 ### Implementation